GitOwenM/Technasium2021/Verslag.md

 y<sub>i</sub> = values of the y-variable in a sample \
 y = mean of the values of the y-variable \

+[RJCB: I really wonder how the PCC will be used.
+Could you explain with some example data, such as temperature?]

 ## Biology

 ### How are antigens presented to the immune system?

   The HLA (human leukocyte antigen) system is a part of the immune system that determines whether a cell in the body is invasive, like a bacteria, and should thus be killed, or a body’s own cell, like a blood cell or a liver cell.
   This is usually determined by checking whether the antigen that is presented on a MHC-I (Major Histocompatibility Complex) or a MHC-II molecule.
 These two molecules have nearly the same name, but differ a fair amount.
 MHC-I molecules are found on all nucleated cells, cells with a nucleus.
 However MHC-II molecules are only found on the surfaces of antigen presenting cells (APCs) like macrophages or phagocytes.
 Thus MHC-I is used for the detection of infected cells by, for example viruses or the detection of bacteria and MHC-II is used for presenting the antigens of a virus or bacteria to other cells in the immune system, for example, T helper cells or B cells.[4]
   For viruses this can be determined when a certain cell is infected and is showing a foreign antigen on one of it’s MHC-I proteins.
 This antigen can be one of the body’s  known antigens or, when the cell is infected by a virus, the virus’ foreign antigen.
 If a cell is presenting an antigen a Tc cell will determine whether the antigen is foreign or not, if this is the case the Tc cell will kill the cell by disintegrating it’s membrane with proteins.
 It will also start cloning itself rapidly to be able to more quickly notify other cells necessary in the defense against the virus.